Go Back Email Link

 Print Recipe Add to Collection

-Mini Egg Salad Sandwiches USDA Recipe for Family Child Care Centers
+Mini Egg Salad Sandwiches USDA Recipe for Family Child Care Homes

 These mini sandwiches are great as a snack or for lunch.